edquant/edh7916/_lessons/eda_dv.md

 ## Scatter

-Finally, plot continuous variables against one another using the base `plot()` function.
+Finally, plot two continuous variables against one another using the base `plot()` function.
 There are two primary ways to make a scatter plot using `plot()`:

   - `plot(x, y)`
   - `plot(y ~ x)`